-- 1) Fixed assets can be purchased through different mechanisms: - a) routine Governmental activities; - b) CFSM projects; - c) Federal programs; - d) Third party administered projects. - 2) Depending on the mechanism, the purchase of fixed assets are treated as follows: - a) routine Governmental activities assets tagged and entered directly into the fixed asset register; - b) CFSM projects assets are purchased under the project and remain with the host organization at the completion of the project.
+- 1) Fixed assets can be purchased through different mechanisms: - a) routine Governmental activities (i.e. normal departmental expenditure); - b) CFSM projects; - c) Federal programs; - d) Other donor funded projects i.e. World Bank, European Union, Asian Development Bank; - e) Third party administered projects (i.e. projects managed by an Implementing Agency other than the FSM Government). - 2) Depending on the mechanism, the purchase of fixed assets is treated as follows: - a) routine Governmental activities assets tagged and entered directly into the fixed asset register; - b) CFSM projects assets are purchased under the project and remain with the host organization at the completion of the project.
 Hence, such assets are not recorded in the books of the FSM Government. - c) Federal programs assets are tagged and entered directly into the fixed asset register.
-After a period of time, such assets may be transferred to the State Government or other such recipient as specified by the Grant Award; - d) Third party administered projects assets are purchased under the project and ownership is transferred to the FSM Government at the end of the project (if allowable in the project agreement). - 3) All assets purchased under Non-FSM allottees must be separately identified until such time the project or program is completed.
+After a period of time, such assets may be transferred to the State Government or other such recipient as specified by the Grant Award; - d) Other donor funded projects assets purchased for the purpose of implementing the project are transferred to the FSM National Government at the end of the project.
+However, if the asset is actually part of the project itself (i.e. generators for Energy project or fiber cables for the ICT project) such assets may be transferred to the relevant entity once that asset is put in use.
+All such transfers must be consistent with the legal agreements of the project and recorded as such in conformity with generally accepted accounting principles. - e) Third party administered projects assets are purchased under the project and ownership is transferred to the FSM Government at the end of the project (if allowable in the project agreement). - 3) All assets purchased under Non-FSM Allottees must be separately identified until such time the project or program is completed.
 Upon completion of the project or program, all such assets must be transferred to the States or other group and will not form part of the fixed assets of the National Government.